List of intercommunalities of the Cantal department

 Since 1 January 2020, the Cantal department of France has counted nine public establishments for intercommunal cooperation (EPCI) with their administrative seats in the department, one agglomerated community and 8 communauté de communes.
 One additional commune, Montgreleix, is part of the communauté de communes du Massif du Sancy whose administrative seat is located in the Puy-de-Dôme department.

 History

 The departmental commission on intercommunal co-operation (CDCI) of the Cantal department met to examine the draft departmental plan for inter-municipal cooperation.
 On 7 March 2017, the CDCI approved, after examination of amendments, a plan that provided for six intercommunalities for the entirety of the Cantal department from 1 January 2017.
 This plan was stopped by the Prefect of Cantal on 30 March 2016.

-Resistance from numerous communauté de communes to the project to fuse intercommunalities led to abandonmont of part of the legislative project.
+Resistance from numerous communauté de communes to the project to fuse intercommunalities led to abandonment of part of the legislative project.
 Finally, on 1 January 2017, the intercommunalities of the Cantal department numbered a total of nine moving forward.

 On 1 January 2019, four communes left the Hautes Terres Communauté to join the communauté de communes du Pays Gentiane.